One-step replica symmetry breaking of random regular NAE-SAT II: The combinatorial model

 We now introduce the \textit{message configuration}, which enables us to calculate the size of a free tree (that is, number of \textsc{nae-sat} solutions on $\ttt$ that extends $\ux$) by local quantities.
 The message configuration is given by $\utau = (\tau_e)_{e\in E} \in \mathscr{M}^E$ ($\mathscr{M}$ is defined below).
 Here, $\tau_e=(\dot{\tau}_e,\hat{\tau}_e)$, where $\dot{\tau}$ (resp. $\hat{\tau}$) denotes the message from $v(e)$ to $a(e)$ (resp. $a(e)$ to $v(e)$).
 A message will carry information of the structure of the free tree it belongs to.
 To this end, we first define the notion of \textit{joining} $l$ trees at a vertex (either variable or clause) to produce a new tree.
 Let $t_1,\ldots , t_l$ be a collection of rooted bipartite factor trees satisfying the following conditions: \begin{itemize} \item Their roots $\rho_1,\ldots,\rho_l$ are all of the same type (i.e., either all-variables or all-clauses) and are all degree one.

-\item If an edge in $t_i$ is adjacent to a degree one vertex, then the edge is called a \textbf{boundary-edge}.
+\item If an edge in $t_i$ is adjacent to a degree one vertex, which is not the root, then the edge is called a \textbf{boundary-edge}.
 The rest of the edges are called \textbf{internal-edges}.
-Note that if $t_i$ has only one edge at the root, that edge is also a boundary edge, but for the rest of the cases the edge incident to the root is an internal edge.
+For the special case where $t_i$ consists of a single edge and a single vertex, we regard the single edge to be a boundary-edge.

 \item $t_1,\ldots,t_l$ are \textbf{boundary-labelled trees}, meaning that their variables, clauses, and internal edges are unlabelled (except we distinguish the root), but the boundary edges are assigned with values from $\{0,1,\fs \}$, where $\fs$ stands for `separating'. \end{itemize}